 Report the species

-Many observations show that in spite of its high reproduction rate this “new” Leiobunum species seems to coexist well with indigenous species and integrates in the native fauna without greater damages.
+Habitat: Primarily possibly a rock dweller, in Europe in habitats of anthropogenic origin: industrial wastelands, ruins and house walls (Wijnhoven et al. 2007).
+Leiobunum sp. generally tend to cluster together during the day.
+This behaviour is even more pronounced in the species in question.
+Mass aggregations of several hundreds of individuals have been observed.
+Many observations show that in spite of its high reproduction rate this “new” Leiobunum sp. seems to coexist well with indigenous species and integrates in the native fauna without great damage.
 But surely great colonies of the species compete for food with other similar predators.

 C2 (2+2+2+1) (Ries et al. 2017: 68).

 - Muster, C. & M. Meyer, 2014.
 Verbreitungsatlas der Weberknechte des Großherzogtums Luxemburg, Ferrantia 70.
-Musée national d’histoire naturelle, Luxembourg, 112 S. (PDF 3.8 MB)
+Musée national d’histoire naturelle, Luxembourg, 112 S. [pp. 79-82] (PDF 3.8 MB)

 - Ries, C., A. Arendt, C. Braunert, S. Christian, A. Dohet, A. Frantz, G. Geimer, M. Hellers, J. A. Massard, X. Mestdagh, R. Proess, N. Schneider & M. Pfeiffenschneider, 2017.
 Environmental impact assessment and black, watch and alert list classification after the ISEIA Protocol of invertebrates in Luxembourg.
 Bull.
 Soc.
 Nat. luxemb.
 119: 63-70.
 [PDF 360 KB]